 By default, the email address of the client is displayed.

-If the client has any Contacts in Xero Practice Manager, these display in the drop-down.
+If the client has any Contacts in your practice management software, these will be displayed in the drop-down.
 You can select any of these contacts.

 - The selected user displays.

-- You can click Give user access and add additional users to share the folder at the same time with more than one client, contact or guest.
+- You can click Give user access and add additional users to share the folder at the same time with a client contact or to another email for any other people who need access to the folder.

 - You can select additional users from the drop-down list if relevant.

-- You can also enter the email address of a guest user (see below).
+- You can also enter the email address of other additional users.
+See below.

 You can also share the folder with additional people at a later time.